-- i.
-Disciplinary Probation: A specified period during which a student's conduct will be closely scrutinized.
-Certain privileges may be suspended.
-Violation of the terms of the probation or of the Code is likely to result in suspension or expulsion from the College. - ii.
-Alcohol Probation: A specific period during which a student may neither possess nor consume alcohol on campus, nor may he return to campus after having consumed alcohol.

-- d.
+- 17. Use of Vehicles for College Business: See Appendix J. - 18.
+Motor Vehicles, Boat/Trailers, and Bicycle Regulations: See policy beginning on page 62. - Dining Hall (Pannill Commons) and Tiger Inn Regulations: See Appendix L. - 20.
+Notices and Signs: See Appendix M. - Computing and Electronic Telecommunications System: See Appendix O. - 22.
+Groups: The Code of Student Conduct may be treated by the Student Court as having been violated by fraternities and other student organizations where any such organization has encouraged, participated in, or failed to take reasonable steps to prevent violations of this Code. - 23.
+Contempt of Student Justice System: Failing to cooperate with a Student Court investigation, disorderly conduct at any Student Justice System hearing, and refusing to testify at any such hearing (except on grounds of self-incrimination).
+Failing to comply with the terms of any punishment imposed by the Student Court. - 24.
+Miscellany: The foregoing infractions are not intended to constitute an all-inclusive list of offenses for which a student may be tried under the Code of Student Conduct.
+It is the intent, rather, to provide some examples of the types of behavior which are punishable hereunder.
+Any misbehavior deemed by the Student Court to violate the spirit of this Code shall be dealt with as though it were expressly prohibited herein.
+The Chairman of the Student Court and the Dean of Students, at their discretion, may choose not to charge a student with respect to an off-campus violation of the Code of Student Conduct where they deem such violation to be minor in nature.
+It is expected, however, that offcampus actions which adversely reflects on the College and its students will be prosecuted. - of the Code is likely to result in suspension or expulsion from the College. - iii.
+Alcohol Probation: A specific period during which a student may neither possess nor consume alcohol on campus, nor may he return to campus after having consumed alcohol. - d.
 Suspension: Temporary dismissal for one, two or three semesters.
 The student may apply to the College for reenrollment at the end of the period of suspension with no assurance that such application will be granted. - e.
-Expulsion: Permanent dismissal. - 2.
-Other Punishment: In addition to, or in lieu of, the above-described punishments, the Student Court may impose fines of up to \$300; withdraw privileges (including the privilege of rooming, boarding, and/or operating or maintaining a motor vehicle on the campus); make work assignments both on campus and community service off campus not to exceed 200 hours total; require restitution; and place someone on Alcohol Probation.
+Expulsion: Permanent dismissal. - Other Punishment: In addition to, or in lieu of, the above-described punishments, the Student Court may impose fines of up to \$300; withdraw privileges (including the privilege of rooming, boarding, and/or operating or maintaining a motor vehicle on the campus); make work assignments both on campus and community service off campus not to exceed 200 hours total; require restitution; and place someone on Alcohol Probation.
 Alcohol Probation means that during the stipulated period a student is prohibited from possessing or consuming alcohol on campus and may not cause problems on campus as a result, even partially, of his having been drinking alcohol off campus.
 The affected student's RA will be informed.

-Unless otherwise prohibited by law,
+Unless otherwise prohibited by law, parents are normally informed of most cases, especially if Disciplinary Probation or Alcohol Probation are imposed as a sanction.

+The Court shall match the punishment with what it perceives to be the severity of the offense.